FatHare/yandex-cloud-function-cicd/README.md

 }
 ```

-3. Fill in the variables in the .gitlab-ci.yml file
+3. Fill in the variables in the .gitlab-ci.yml file.

 4. Done.